 http://www.turtlebayresort.com/Things-To-Do/Sports-Recreation/Mopeds-Bikes You can rent bikes and take a tour or consider renting a bike at Hawaii Rides and exploring on your own.
 Sunset Hills in Pupukea (North Shore) offers world class riding of all levels.
 Just be sure to download a trail map before you go because it’s very easy to get lost.

 4. Bodyboard or Bodysurf.
 There are all levels of waves on Oahu for bodyboarding and bodysurfing but an easy place to have fun and get a good workout is at Waimanalo Bay (not to be confused with Waimanalo Beach Park).
-It can get quite big here at certain times of the year but just check www.surfnewsnetwork.com for waves heights before you head over and if in doubt, don’t go out.
+It can get quite big here at certain times of the year but just check www.surfnewsnetwork.com for wave heights before you head over and if in doubt, don’t go out.

 5. Yoga.
 There are sooooo many yoga studios on Oahu.
 Whatever style of yoga you prefer, you can find a studio and classes to accommodate.
 On the North Shore, Open Space Yoga is great and has a variety of small classes.
 In Honolulu you can find everything from Core Power Yoga to Ashtanga at Purple Yoga or a variety of Vinyasa, Yin and Hatha at various studios across town.